 At a Glance

-- Most bridging applications are built on three pillars: borrower documents, property documents, and exit strategy evidence – see the full structure
+Most bridging applications are built on three pillars: borrower documents, property documents, and exit strategy evidence.

-- Identity, bank statements, and income evidence are the core borrower requirements – borrower documents
+Identity, bank statements, and income evidence are the core borrower requirements.
+Incomplete or unclear documents in this category are one of the most common sources of avoidable early delays.

 The fastest bridging cases are almost always the least mysterious ones.
 A complete, consistent pack submitted at the start reduces underwriting questions, reduces back-and-forth, and gives the lender what they need to make a decision rather than ask for more information.
 Use the checklist below to work through each document category and identify what is ready and what still needs to be gathered before you apply.